House of Tan Yeok Nee: Architecture

 The House of Tan Yeok Nee occupies up to 2,000 square metres of elevated land along Clemenceau Avenue.
+Similar to the mansions of Seah Eu Chin and Wee Ah Hood, Tan Yeok Nee’s house had a sidianjin configuration which was auspicious given “the four double-pitched gable ends that recall the Chinese character for gold” whilst the spatial arrangement in the interior of the house reflect cultural ideals of “familial hierarchy, harmony, continuity, and order” with Confucian underpinnings.

 The mansion has been carefully restored with great sensitivity to ensure that the original architecture and character of the house is kept intact.
 The walls, tiles, roof, pillars, carvings and pottery were restored to their original state of a century ago through painstaking research.

 However, contemporary facilities and equipment have also been incorporated to adapt the building for modern-day usage.
 With the wide array of beautifully restored traditional Chinese decorative elements and the convenience of present-day state-of-the-art technology around the house, this combination of 'old' and 'new' provides a unique environment rich in history and culture.

 The front and back portions of the house face east and west.
 Pillars on the front door are made of marble with colourful carvings of stories reflecting the lives of Tan Yeok Nee's ancestors in Chaozhou.
 The back of the house has a distinctive style exhibited by beams with special Teochew tiles, a main pillar decorated with gold-plated carvings, and a marble floor.
 Exquisite, colourful tiles reflect Chinese people characters and animals.

 The House of Tan Yeok Nee is typical of Teochew-style residential buildings.
 The structure exhibits the harmony of Yin and Yang, shown at the top of the ceiling in gold, wood, water, fire, and earth – the five elements.
 Armed with traditional philosophical ideas, the designer coordinated the entire building's design to reflect the balance and harmony represented by the five elements.
 This unique design not only enriches the artistic value of the walls, but also represents the unity of prosperity, intelligence, longevity, health and happiness.